microsoft-dx/ms-monday-social-network/README.md

 >
 > The advantage of using Xamarin for mobile applications is that you create applications for all major mobile platforms using the same code for the logic of the application.

-Next, we can deliver real-time push notifications to these mobile applications using
+Next, we can deliver real-time **push notifications** to these mobile applications using Azure Push Notification Service.

 > [Documentation for delivering push notifications for most mobile and desktop platforms using Microsoft Azure.](https://azure.microsoft.com/en-us/documentation/services/notification-hubs/)

 Conclusion
 -------------

-We created a web service that is capable of delivering data to most clients available, that communicates in real-time with the clients.
+We created a web service that is capable of delivering data to most clients available and communicates in real-time with the clients.

 Moreover, we can extend the project and add mobile applications with push notifications, all of these with a minimum of code.